StevenBontius/Cyclistic/process.md

   filter(ride_duration_min == 0)
 ```

-These trips have been identified to have a incorrect duration and In total 523 have an incorrect trip duration and since this is a small amount they will be removed from the data set.
+These trips have been identified to have a incorrect duration and in total 523 have an incorrect trip duration and since this is a small amount they will be removed from the data set.

 ```{r removing_negative_zero_duration}
 bike_rides_2021 <- anti_join(bike_rides_2021, negative_duration)
 bike_rides_2021 <- anti_join(bike_rides_2021, zero_duration)
 ```

+## Date and time

+## Data transformations
+* Converted started_at en ended_at to date time with as_datetime()
+* Calculated the ride duration ride_duration_min with difftime()
+* Converted ride_duration_min to numeric data type

+## Data cleaning remarks
+* Removed the bike rides with a with negative and zero time duration (removed 523 obs)